 Those visiting Australia as a tourist, to go on a cruise, or to see family and friends can be granted a stay of 3, 6 or 12 months, while eligible parents of Australian citizens might be granted a longer validity period.
 The maximum period of stay with the Australian Visitor visa for business is 3 months.

-No matter which Australian visa type is required, it’s advised to submit a visa application in advance of making other arrangements for your trip, such as booking flights or arranging accommodation.
+No matter which Australian visa type is required, it is advised to submit a visa application in advance of making other arrangements for the trip, such as booking flights or arranging accommodation.